ajfriesen/ajfriesen.com/content/en/post/rancher-overview/index.md

 ### Rancher Management Cluster and user cluster networking

-Rancher will not take care of your general AWS infrastrucutre like netoworking.
+Rancher will not take care of your general AWS infrastructure like networking.
 This needs to be taken care of by yourself.
 I would recommend to go with terraform but AWS Cloudformation and the AWS Console will work as well.